monix/monix-connect/README.md

 ob.fromIterable(chunks).consumeWith(multipartUploadConsumer)
 ```

-#### Local test environment - Set up
+### Local test environment - Set up

-The local tests for AWS S3 I won't use localstack, since there was an [issue](https://github.com/localstack/localstack/issues/538) that blocked me to fully write my functional tests, instead we have chosen [minio](https://github.com/minio/minio).
+For AWS S3 local testing we went with [minio](https://github.com/minio/minio) instead of localstack, since we found an [issue](https://github.com/localstack/localstack/issues/538) that can block you on writing your functional tests.

 Add the following service description to your `docker-compose.yaml` file: